Deputy Commander, Naval Air Systems Command

 Mr. Garry R. Newton

 As deputy commander, Garry Newton is the senior civilian at Naval Air Systems Command (NAVAIR), reporting directly to the commander.
 He is responsible for planning and organizational effectiveness related to executing NAVAIR’s mission, which is to deliver timely and sustainable naval aviation capabilities to ensure warfighter success.
-NAVAIR consists of more than 25,000 civilian/military personnel located in headquarters, Naval Air Warfare Center Aircraft/Weapons Divisions, and Fleet Readiness Centers.
+NAVAIR consists of more than 30,000 civilian/military personnel located at eight primary sites and is comprised of a headquarters, Warfare Centers and Fleet Readiness Centers.
 NAVAIR employees provide support to naval aviation customers and affiliated Program Executive Offices in the areas of research and development, engineering, test and evaluation, acquisition, in-service support and repair/modification of aircraft, weapons and related systems.

 Newton began his professional career as an industrial engineer at NAVAIR in 1991.
 He is a graduate of the NAVAIR Engineering Scientist Development Program.
 From 1991 through 2005, Newton held various technical positions within NAVAIR’s Engineering and Logistics Groups, where he developed specialized tools and procedures to assess weapons system effectiveness and efficiencies in both the acquisition and sustainment life cycle phases.

 Newton was appointed to the Senior Executive Service in August 2005.
 Newton served as the director of Aviation Readiness and Resource Analysis at NAVAIR from August 2005 through September 2008.
-In this position, he served as the senior technical authority for readiness analysis for naval aviation systems as well being responsible for naval aviation logistics information system architecture and the focal point for fleet operational data.
+In this position, he served as the senior technical authority for readiness analysis for naval aviation systems, as well as being responsible for naval aviation logistics information system architecture and the focal point for fleet operational data.

 As the director of Industrial Operations and deputy commander, Fleet Readiness Center, from September 2008 through March 2011, Newton was responsible for the business and operations management of all naval aviation organic intermediate and depot-level maintenance operations covering 23 sites around the world.